 - 3 green onions, white and green parts, sliced

-- Bring a medium pot of water to a boil.
-Add the udon noodles and cook, uncovered, for about 10 minutes (according to package directions).
+- To prepare noodles: Bring a medium pot of water to a boil.
+Add the udon noodles and cook, uncovered, over medium heat for about 10 minutes (according to package directions).
 Place in a colander and rinse with cold water, draining off the liquid.
+Set aside.

-- In a small dish, make the dressing by whisking together the vinegar, orange juice, agave nectar, soy sauce, sesame oil, peanut butter, ginger, garlic, and crushed red pepper.
+- To make dressing: In a small dish, make the dressing by whisking together the vinegar, orange juice, agave nectar, soy sauce, sesame oil, peanut butter, ginger, garlic, and crushed red pepper.

-- Transfer the rinsed, cooled noodles to a large mixing bowl.
+- To prepare salad: Transfer the rinsed, cooled noodles to a large mixing bowl.
 Add the dressing and toss with the noodles.
 Add the snow peas, carrot, and green onions and toss again.
-Sprinkle with the sesame seeds.

 Variations: Add 8 ounces of cubed tofu (pressed, for best results) or one 15-ounce can (1 ¾ cup) of drained and rinsed, no salt added beans, such as adzuki or kidney, in step 3.